Coal News We love to talk!

 The Prime Minister will address the Indian community in all the four countries.
 He will address large gatherings in Johannesburg and Nairobi which have significant number of Indian origin people.
 "We are looking at consolidating gains of the India -Africa Forum Summit," said Sinha.

-- Coal allocation off the blocks Read more
+- Coal unions call off three-day strike Read more